 Through Assembled, you can generate the optimal schedule for your team.
 We believe that the “optimal” schedule can vary depending on the needs of your business — for instance, one schedule can ensure you achieve a certain response time across all hours of operation, and another schedule can be cost effective while resulting in longer wait times for your customers during busy hours.

-Our approach allows you to allow you to quickly build and compare different scheduling scenarios, so that you can choose the right tradeoffs for your business.
+Our approach allows you to quickly build and compare different scheduling scenarios, so that you can choose the right tradeoffs for your business.

 A Scheduling Scenario consists of the following elements:

 Agent Group Requirements: Groups of agents that have the same scheduling requirements.

 Aggregate Requirements: Total “work” that needs to be completed by the team.

 Once you’ve defined these elements, we use our proprietary schedule generation algorithms to simulate thousands of schedules and arrive at the best fit for the defined Scheduling Scenario.

 Because this feature is still in beta mode, this page is currently accessible via URL only to beta users - simply type in app.assembledhq.com/generations/

 Basic information to identify and describe the Scheduling Scenario.

 Name: The name of the schedule scenario (e.g. “Q3 Chat Schedule”)